pauldu1/Diamond-Price-Prediction-in-SAS/README.md

 <img src=images/price_qqplot.jpg alt="Your image title" width="450" />
 </p>

-The result is consistent with the result from histogram that both price and carat are not normally distributed.
+The result is consistent with the previous results that both price and carat are not normally distributed.
 Some transformations are required afterwards.

 ### Scatter for Pair of Continuous Variables
 ```